 The number one reason a distressed homeowner should proceed with a short sale is to protect their ability to obtain financing in the future.
-Most short sales result in a “settlement” status on their credit report as opposed to “foreclosure”.
-Fannie Mae and Freddie Mac guidelines are much more favorable to borrowers with short sale on their credit report, typically allowing a borrower to obtain financing for a new home within a couple of years.
+Most short sales result in a settlement status on their credit report as opposed to foreclosure.
+Fannie Mae and Freddie Mac guidelines are much more favorable to borrowers with a short sale on their credit report and typically allow a borrower to obtain financing for a new home within a couple of years.
 In sharp contrast, a foreclosure remains on a credit report for seven years, making it very difficult to finance another house, a car, open a new business, or even qualify for credit cards.
 Any loans received will most likely bear very high-interest rates.

-A Short Sale offers a fresh start, eliminating debt, while minimizing damage to credit and avoiding eviction proceedings.
+A Short Sale offers a fresh start, eliminating debt while minimizing damage to credit and avoiding eviction proceedings.